Sordid Lives: Casting

 Beau Bridges was the first to sign on and gave permission to use his name to help raise funds for the film.
-Cast that returned from the play are: Beth Grant, Leslie Jordan, Rosemary Alexander, Mary-Margaret Lewis, Kirk Geiger, Ann Walker, Mitch Carter, Newell Alexander and Earl H. Bullock.
+Cast that returned from the play include Beth Grant, Leslie Jordan, Rosemary Alexander, Mary-Margaret Lewis, Kirk Geiger, Ann Walker, Mitch Carter, Newell Alexander and Earl H. Bullock.
 Olivia Newton-John replaced Margot Rose as Bitsy Mae.
 The role of Noleta, originally portrayed by Patrika Darbo, was replaced by Delta Burke, because of Darbo's commitment to Days of Our Lives.
 The gay character of Ty Williamson that Geiger originated from the play, was offered to actors Noah Wyle and Chris O'Donnell, who both turned it down.
 A fan of Geiger, Shores showed the producers a tape of his stage performance and agreed to cast him.
 Geiger, who is straight, said in a 2000 interview "To tell you the truth, I've been petrified from day one of getting in there and not (playing a gay man) right".